-Parents may seek a place for their child outside of their normal age group, for example, if the child is gifted and talented or has experienced problems such as ill health.
+Parents may seek a place for their child outside of their normal age group.
 Parents wishing to make these requests must contact their home Local Authority for guidance on the procedure to follow.
+Parents resident in Lincolnshire should call 01522 782030 or email outofcohortadmissions@lincolnshire.gov.uk for advice on the procedure to follow.

 It is important for parents to note that they will have the opportunity and responsibility to provide whatever evidence they wish to support their request.
 Carre's Grammar School will make decisions on the basis of the circumstances of each case and in the best interests of the child concerned.

 This will include taking account of:

-- the parent's views; - any available information about the child's academic, social and emotional development; - where relevant, their medical history and the views of a medical professional; - whether they have previously been educated out of their normal age group; - any evidence that the child may naturally have fallen into a lower age group if it were not for being born prematurely; - the views of the Headteacher.
+- the parents' views; - any available information about the child's academic, social and emotional development; - where relevant, their medical history and the views of a medical professional; - whether they have previously been educated out of their normal age group; - any evidence that the child may naturally have fallen into a lower age group if it were not for being born prematurely; - the views of the Headteacher